 1 allowing them to have a say in all of the processes at 2 every level.
 3 MS. NATALIE CLIFFORD: So, switching gears 4 a little bit again, T.J., specifically for you, and thank 5 you for that, and I'm mindful of my time and there are a 6 couple of things I wanted to cover.
-You used the example 7 of Elizabeth Penashue and Sheshatshiu, and in her lifetime 8 of activism, notably first -- or in your paper the first 9 noted protest against low-level flying by NATO and the 10 effects that that had on her land and way of life, and 11 this is for context for the room, a grandmother, an Innu 12 grandmother who is a fierce activist as well.

-So, then you used the examples of decades later, so NATO, low-level flying, she has her son by her side and protesting, and then decades later, her son is effectively a tool being used by resource developers to discredit her publicly.
-Would you agree that that's what happened in that case?
+You used the example 7 of Elizabeth Penashue and Sheshatshiu, and in her lifetime 8 of activism, notably first or in your paper the first 9 noted protest against low-level flying by NATO and the 10 effects that that had on her land and way of life, and 11 this is for context for the room, a grandmother, an Innu 12 grandmother who is a fierce activist as well.
+13 So, then you used the examples of decades 14 later, so NATO, low-level flying, she has her son by her 15 side and protesting, and then decades later, her son is 16 effectively a tool being used by resource developers to 17 discredit her publicly.
+Would you agree that that's what 18 happened in that case?
 19 T.J.
 LIGHTFOOT: Absolutely.
+20 MS. NATALIE CLIFFORD: Okay.
+Would you 21 agree that this strategy of discrediting land protectors, 22 resource protectors and women is a form of colonial 23 violence?

+T.J.
+LIGHTFOOT: Yes, absolutely.